 Advancements in design and maintenance have revolutionized playground equipment.
 Replace broken plastic and rusty metal with next-generation equipment.

 Make sure safety surfacing is not an afterthought!
-Most playgrounds are surfaced with loose-fill terrain such as wood chips and gravel.
-A flat, unitary safety surface like our No Fault Safety Surface will reduce accidents and encourage children who are wheelchair-bound or similarly disabled to explore and interact with others.
+Most playgrounds are surfaced with loose-fill terrain such as engineered wood fiber.
+A flat, unitary safety surface like our No Fault Safety Surface will help reduce injuries and encourage children with mobility devices to explore and interact with others.

 Transforming a playground can mean bringing beauty to the community itself.
 A fun and imaginative playground experience will draw in families and visitors making your playground a destination instead of an afterthought.